Mangosuthu Buthelezi: Concerned South Africans Group (COSAG)

-Election boycott
+Election boycott and reversal

 The Freedom Alliance was not involved in ratifying the interim Constitution in November 1993 and it announced that its members, including the IFP, would boycott the upcoming elections, to be held under universal suffrage.
 The IFP's boycott, endorsed by the king, was perceived as a particular obstacle to successful elections.
-In April 1994, an international delegation of mediators, led by former U.S. Secretary of State Henry Kissinger and former British Foreign Secretary Peter Carington, visited South Africa to broker a resolution to the IFP's election boycott, or, failing that, to persuade the ANC and NP to delay the elections to avert possible violence.
+In April 1994, an international delegation of mediators, led by former US Secretary of State Henry Kissinger and former British Foreign Secretary Peter Carington, visited South Africa to broker a resolution to the IFP's election boycott, or, failing that, to persuade the ANC and NP to delay the elections to avert possible violence.
 Rejecting the call to delay, the ANC and NP offered Buthelezi additional constitutionally guarantees of the status of the Zulu monarchy and a process of post-election international mediation to resolve remaining disagreements about regional autonomy.
-The week before the election, Buthelezi announced that he had agreed to accept their proposal after negotiations by Kenyan Diplomat, Washington Okumu.
+The week before the election, Buthelezi announced that he had agreed to accept their proposal after negotiations by Kenyan diplomat Washington Okumu.
 Buthelezi said of the process, "South Africa may well have been saved from disastrous consequences of unimaginable proportions".
 The ballot papers for the election had already been printed, so the IFP's name – with the picture of Buthelezi, its presidential candidate – was added by means of a sticker attached manually to the bottom of each slip.

 Under the interim Constitution, the bantustans, including KwaZulu, were disbanded and formally reintegrated into South Africa; KwaZulu was reintegrated with Natal to form the new province of KwaZulu-Natal.
 However, in March, Buthelezi had said of this shift, "We were a nation-state long before there was any Pretoria...
 [The idea] that as a people, as a nation we will cease to exist on April 27 – I find it laughable, really."